PiratJack/investment-tracker/README.md

 ## What is the status of this project?

-In summary: barely starting.
+Done:
+- Database models exist for stocks, stock prices, transactions, accounts
+- Validations exist for transactions & accounts
+- UI to list and edit accounts (including held shares)

 What is remaining:
+- Add validations to the stock & stock prices models
-- Create models for stocks, stock prices, transactions, accounts
+- Create UI to create new accounts
-- Create UI to manage stocks, stock prices, transactions, accounts
+- Create UI to manage stocks, stock prices, transactions
 - Create API to manage stocks, stock prices, transactions, accounts
 - Create calculation engine (% of variation given different parameters)
 - Create graphs